CodiumTeam/docker-training/exercise-12/README.md

 ## 12.1 Building a Python app

 To do this you will use an automation tool for executing pipelines named [Jenkins](https://www.jenkins.io/).
-Since this is a Docker course we are going to run everything using Docker.
+Since this is a Docker course, we are going to run everything using Docker.

 ### Start and configure tools

 Navigate to the `jenkins/jenkins-runner`.
 You will see there is a docker compose file; start all the services running `docker-compose up -d`.
-As you can see in the file this defines various services, including a Jenkins server, a Docker registry and a local Github.
+As you can see in the file this defines various services, including a Jenkins server, a Docker registry and a local GitHub.

 #### Push repository to Git